Steve Parry (rugby league): Club career

 Steve started playing rugby league at Cardiff Demons as a junior.
 Steve Parry scored his first try for the South Wales Scorpions against Workington Town in the Scorpions first ever match.

 Parry, has since been a part of the Welsh Premier side Rhondda Outlaws.
-Playing an instrumental part in their 2022 season, and scoring tries in the 22 - 20 Gramd Final win over Aberavon Fighting Irish at Stebonheath in Llanelli.
+Playing an instrumental part in their 2022 season, and scoring tries in the 22–20 Grand Final win over Aberavon Fighting Irish at Stebonheath in Llanelli.

 International honours

 Steve Parry won 3 caps for Wales while at South Wales Scorpions.
 He made more appearances for Wales in the 2015 European Cup tournament, a tournament which saw him score his first international try.

 In October 2016, Steve played for Wales in the 2017 World Cup qualifiers.